 This recipe adapted by Kalyn from one that appeared on the Best Foods site.All images and text ©

 Low-Carb Diet / Low-Glycemic Diet / South Beach Diet Suggestions:

 This Low-Carb Chicken Salad with Basil and Parmesan is great for any low-carb or low-glycemic diet plan and any phase of the South Beach Diet.
-South Beach Diet would probably recommend you use light mayo and use portion control if you’re actively trying to lose weight due to the amount of fat; other low-carb diets would prefer full-fat mayo.
+South Beach would probably recommend you use light mayo and use portion control due to the amount of fat; other low-carb diets would prefer full-fat mayo.

 Find More Recipes Like This One: